wgmo/graphtik/docs/source/plotting.rst

 Sphinx-generated sites
 ^^^^^^^^^^^^^^^^^^^^^^
+This library offers a Sphinx extension to render :term:`plottable`\s in sites.

-If you append the :mod:`graphtik.sphinxext` extension in you :file:`docs/conf.py` file and then use the :rst:dir:`graphtik` or :rst:dir:`graphtik-output` directives to embed graph-plots into your generated site;  you may refer to those plotted graphs with the :rst:role:`graphtik` role (see :ref:`sphinxext-examples` below).
+Append module :mod:`graphtik.sphinxext` as a string in you :file:`docs/conf.py` : ``extensions`` list, and then use the :rst:dir:`graphtik` or :rst:dir:`graphtik-output` directives to embed graph-plots into a site;  you may refer to those plotted graphs with the :rst:role:`graphtik` role (see :ref:`sphinxext-examples` below).

 .. hint::